eitanoid/toml-resume/README.md

 ## Run and Compile LaTeX with Nix

-create a pdf document from the config file by running:
+Create a pdf document from the config file by running:
 ```bash
 nix develop github:eitanoid/toml-resume --command gen-resume <file>.toml
 ```